FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Privacy-Preserving Distributed Eigenspace Estimation

-As for privacy, we consider a strong adversary termed honest-but-curious (see Subsection \ref{adv}) which does not violate the rules to peep the raw data but is curious to infer data information from the communicative messages and the training rule.
-To prevent the potential privacy breaches shown in Example \ref{attack1}, we add Gaussian noise to the transmitted terms whenever communications happen.
-In particular, the variances of the noise are designed to meet the DP's requirement (see Definitions \ref{dp} and \ref{gaussian}).
-In our context, we assume for any $A,A'\in\mathbb R^{n\times d}$, $A$ and $A'$ are called neighboring databases if $A^\intercal A$ and $(A')^\intercal A'$ differing in only one entry by at most 1 in absolute value.
-This assumption can be extended as we discuss later.
-It can be seen that the local iterations not only save the communication cost but also reduce the amount and scale of added noises under a certain privacy budget, and thus improve the accuracy of the partial SVD.
+Recall that we consider a strong adversary termed as honest-but-curious onlooker (see Section \ref{adv}) who does not violate the rules to peep the raw data but is curious to infer data information from the communicative messages and the training rule.
+To prevent the potential privacy breaches, we consider the \emph{record-level} DP that protects each row of one device's data $M_i$'s which has Euclidean norm 1; recall also (\ref{2.3}).
+We note that the \emph{client-level} DP that protects against the whole data of each device has also been studied in FL \citep{mcmahan2018learning}.
+However, this kind of privacy guarantee is too strong if the devices represent different organizations, say hospitals, companies, banks, etc \citep{li2019differentially,zheng2021federated}.
+In the record-level DP's, we add calibrated Gaussian noise after each local steps on each active devices.
+After tight composition analysis of DP, the procedure can be shown to be DP at given privacy budget.

-Finally, to take into account the straggler's effect, we further consider the partial participation protocol, that is, each aggregation only involves the first $K$ responded (not necessarily different) devices before a certain time.
-Specifically, we assume two random sampling and aggregation schemes with details shown in Subsection \ref{subsec:partial}.
+Finally, to take into account the straggler's effect, we also consider the partial participation protocol, that is, each aggregation only involves the first $K$ responded (not necessarily different) machines before a certain time.
+Specifically, we model such a setting using sampling with replacement strategy.